dustinpfister/blog_posts/_posts/js-javascript-constructor.md

 console.log(then.getTime()); // 1234567890321
 ```

-Once an instance of a Constructor is created there are a number of methods in the prototype object of that constructor that can then be used to interact with that instance of the constructor.
+So that is the basic idea when it comes to a constructor function, you call it and what is returned is an object that is an instance of the constructor.
+There are a number of other built in constructors in core javaScript as well as client and sever side javaScript, however there is also making user defined constructor also.

 ## 1.2 - Making a javaScript constructor (before es2015)